 This summer we decided to explore our own backyard, the beautiful Niagara region.
 Having seen so much of the world, it was a nice change of pace to sit back and enjoy the nature that surrounds us at home (much less time spent in an airplane this way!).

-*UPDATE: Since we were here at Decew we have received various messages saying the area around the swimming hole is private property.
-Please be careful not to trespass*
+***UPDATE: Since we were here at Decew we have received various verbally harassing messages (on many platforms) claiming the area around the swimming hole is private property.
+Please be careful not to trespass.
+We can not recommend you try this hike, as it is irresponsible to recommend that you endanger yourself.
+Please be safe, and if you feel uneasy, turn back.***

 Our first destination is Decew Falls in St. Catharines.
 The Morningstar mill and Decew Falls are easily accessible from Brock University via a hiking pathway.
 You can also drive to Morningstar mill and park at the top of the falls.
 The simplest route would be from the 406.
 Exit at St. David’s road heading west toward Brock University.
 Turn left at the lights on Glenridge Ave. and follow the road until the lights at Decew Rd.
 Turn right on to Decew Road and drive a few km’s until you see the mill on the right (sort of down in a gully).